acoustic-content-samples/sample-wch-conversation-server/README.md

 # WCH Conversation Server

-This sample is a starter Kit to implement rich-featured, cross-channel cogntitive advisor bots for messengers, websites and bots.
-(This module is also used for our [WCH Robot](https://my.digitalexperience.ibm.com/58b9043c-6075-4fde-8090-ea22d9890922/mtl-website/index.html) project)
+This is a starter Kit to implement rich-featured, cross-channel & multi-language chat bots for messengers, websites and bots.
+This starter kit is also used for the [WCH Robot Maker Kit](https://my.digitalexperience.ibm.com/58b9043c-6075-4fde-8090-ea22d9890922/mtl-website/index.html).

-Therefore this sample integrates the Watson Conversation Service with our cloud based content management system called Watson Content Hub.
-Besides that there are also other services included to enrich the capabilities of the starter kit.
-Most notably there is a sync service included that syncs all intents & entities to Watson Content Hub for dynamic linking of content to the dialog state.
+The conversational capabilites such as language understanding and dialog structure are implemented through the [Watson Conversation Service](https://www.ibm.com/watson/services/conversation/).
+Every content visible to the user of the chat is created and managed inside of [Watson Content Hub](https://www.ibm.com/de-de/marketplace/cloud-cms-solution).
+Hence these two cloud-based application are essential for this solution.
+There are also other (optional) services included to enrich the out-of-the-box experience such as the Tone Analyzer or Language Translator.

-The sample currently supports two chat-interfaces:
+The sample currently supports three chat-interfaces:
 1. A REST based text only bot for usage in bots and other scenarios where you only are able to output text or audio.
-If you are interessted you can [check out the instructions page here](https://my.digitalexperience.ibm.com/58b9043c-6075-4fde-8090-ea22d9890922/mtl-website/index.html) to create your own WCH Robot!
+If you are interested you can [check out the instructions page here](https://my.digitalexperience.ibm.com/58b9043c-6075-4fde-8090-ea22d9890922/mtl-website/index.html) to create your own WCH Robot!
 2. A slack based bot leveraging the full capability set of messenger (Action Buttons, Emojis, Gifs, formatted content and more)
+3. A facebook messenger bot leveraging text, action buttons and image capabilites.

+Currently the demo content shipped with the started Kit is:
 ![Slack Sample](/doc/SlackSampe_Min.gif)

 ## Core Idea
 The value of this solution is simple and powerful: We let the Watson Conversation Service define the flow & structure of the conversation.
 All content is created & managed in Watson Content Hub and retrieved dynamically based on the current dialog state.
+For this we are using the rich search capabilites from WCH.
 Therefore we can easily enhance the conversation with images, videos, emojis and more.
 It's also possible to make changes to the content on the fly and have a central point to do so.
 For more information check out this [video](https://www.youtube.com/watch?v=bT1QgOV5jyY)

 | Watson Conversation Service | Watson Content Hub |
 |---|---|